 Along with providing people with an instant online portfolio to show that you know what you’re writing about, it proves to people that you love writing and understand the importance of consistent content.

 Starting your blog doesn’t have to be complicated.
-Just set yourself up a free site until you’ve earned enough money to get a proper, self-hosted domain and use it as a platform to get your name out there.
+Just set yourself up a site with a nice theme, a self-hosted domain and use it as a platform to get your name out there.

 It’s also a good idea to start thinking about the SEO value that your blog is adding to your website as a whole.
 With more indexed pages and more opportunity to use your keywords, blogging can help to improve the organic ranking of your site; a technique that can bring natural visitors to your site without manually searching for them!